arnog/mathlive/examples/ionic/README.md

 ```

 We'll process that notification by extracting a LaTeX representation from the
-math field, and displaying it in an output element.
+mathfield, and displaying it in an output element.

 ```javascript
     function updateOutput(mathfield) {